Kai Roofing Calculator

 Why to inspect your roof

 Fixing minor roof problems before they become costly is a very good way to prevent more severe damage to your roof and reduce home maintenance costs.
+You also need to be aware of the aging and weathering of your roof - know when it's time to replace it.

 When to inspect your roof